 When you look at your goals, it's easy to forget that there's a series of actions that lead to accomplishing those goals.

 Meaning, if you have a goal of losing 30 pounds, that’s great, but you still need to follow the simple actions like eating mindfully and training four times per week.

-What we know is that those actions are a series of habits.
+What we know is that those actions are a series of small habits.

 The large majority (upwards of 90% depending on who you ask) of our actions are driven by habits.

 Sitting on the couch after dinner is a habit.